OscarFinn/be-news/README.md

 Clone the repository to a directory of your choice using git clone.

-Run the following after cloning:
+Run the following in the terminal from the project directory after cloning:

     npm install